Guitar Technique – 60 Essential Scale Patterns

 Click to hear guitar techniques scale patterns 46

-Here’s that same Honeysuckle pattern with an added enclosure on the root of the underlying scale.
+Here’s that same Honeysuckle pattern with an added enclosure on the root.

-Again, you can work the Honeysuckle pattern, and enclosure, over both minor and dominant family chords.
+Again, work the Honeysuckle pattern, and enclosure, over both minor and dominant family chords.

-So, start by learning the following example over G7, then bring this extended jazz scale pattern to other scales from there.
+Start by learning the following example over G7, then bring this extended pattern to other scales from there.

 Click to hear guitar techniques scale patterns 47

-You can now add in the enclosed 5th to your Honeysuckle pattern as you expand that technique further in your studies.
+You can now add the enclosed 5th to the Honeysuckle pattern as you expand this jazz guitar technique further.

 Click to hear guitar techniques scale patterns 48

-You can see and work this pattern over a G7 chord below.
+You can see this pattern over a G7 chord below.

 Click to hear guitar techniques scale patterns 49

-Here’s the same approach note pattern only this time it’s applied to the 6th note of the Mixolydian scale.
+Here’s the same approach note pattern, only this time applied to the 6th note of the Mixolydian scale.

 As you can apply this double approach to any two notes a half-step apart, you can use it between the 3rd and 4th, and 6th and b7th of the Mixolydian scale.

-After you’ve learned this, and the previous, scale pattern, work on applying it to any scale you know where you have two notes in that scale one fret apart on the guitar.
+After you’ve learned this, and the previous, pattern, apply it to any scale you know where you have two notes one fret apart on the guitar.

 Click to hear guitar techniques scale patterns 50

-The crux of this pattern is the chromatic triplets running up from the 3rd to the 5th and back again.
+Here’s a Joe Pass inspired pattern that you can use to add a jazz flavor to your dominant and major family lines.
+The crux of this pattern is the chromatic triplets running from the 3rd to the 5th and back again.